Hazkarah 2021 ceremony: speech by Jean-Claude Grumberg

 we will be beyond the memory, death

-I will be a bouquet of nettles under your feet, -so, well, know that I had a face like you.
-A mouth that prayed, like you.
+I will be a bouquet of nettles under your feet, -so, well, know that I had a face like yours.
+A mouth that prayed, like yours.

-When a dust entered, or a dream, into the eye, that eye cried a little salt.
-And when a bad thorn scratched my skin,
+When dust entered, or a dream, into the eye, that eye cried a little salt.
+And when a thorn scratched my skin badly,

-there was flowing blood as red as yours!
+There was blood running down there as red as yours!
 Certainly, just like you, I was cruel, I had

 of gold, pleasure and pain.

-Just like you, I was wicked and anxious solid in peace, drunk in victory.
+Just like you, I was wicked and anguished solid in peace, drunk in victory.

 Yes, I have been a man like other men, fed with bread, dreams, despair.
-Eh yes,
+Yes, indeed,

 I loved, I cried, I hated, I suffered,

-paid my term.
-On Sunday I went to the countryside to fish under the eye of God, unreal fish,
+paid my due.
+On Sundays I went to the countryside to fish under the eye of God, unreal fish,

 I was bathing in the river

-who sang in the rushes and I ate fries
+who sang in the reeds and I ate fries

 in the evening.
-After, after, I was going back to bed
+Afterwards, I would go back to bed

 tired, the heart weary and full of solitude,